Don’t Waste Your Money on These Worthless Vitamins!

-The fact is there’s much more to the composition of whole foods than just individual vitamin compounds.
+The fact is, there’s much more to the composition of whole foods than just individual vitamin compounds.
 We now know that natural vitamins, present in their authentic food source, also have in association with them, several hundred other chemical entities.
 These include certain essential trace minerals, chemical co-factors and co-enzymes that act as organic catalysts, without which the complex of nutrients cannot produce their full vital effects.
-These essential associated food factors are not found with synthetic vitamin isolates.
+These essential associated food factors are not found with synthetic vitamins.

 The complex of nutrients found in whole foods are therefore thought of as ‘biologically active’.
 You may think of vitamin C when you eat an orange or Vitamin A when eating carrots for instance.
-However, there are actually hundreds of other chemical entities that make up nutritionally superior whole foods.
+However, there are actually hundreds of other chemical entities that make up the whole foods that we should be consuming each day to derive our required nutrients.
 Just as your body is biologically active, you can understand that when you take in whole foods, it clearly recognizes the complex of metabolic activity in the foods which then instantly become assimilated into your metabolism.

-The intricate nature of whole foods, especially whole food supplements, and their nutritional importance has been discovered by investigating the outcomes in test subjects when individual components of vitamin complexes are removed.
-The symptoms of physical degeneration and functional failures in animal and human subjects who were supplied with products lacking some of the essential elements is unmistakable.
+It’s not surprising that the complex nature of whole foods and their nutritional importance has been discovered only by investigating the outcomes when these components are left out of the diet.
+The symptoms of physical degeneration and functional failures that occur in animal and human subjects who were supplied with artificial foods, which are lacking these essential elements, are nothing short of astonishing.